Bainsbe/unifyiq/unifyiq/README.md

     ```
     1. In any channel, type `@unifyiq <question>` to get the list of commands
         1. e.g. ```@unifyiq what is the status of project skynet```

+### AWS / Cloud Setup

+1. These instructions are tested in AWS.
+Should work in other cloud providers as well.
+2. Follow the instructions [here](/unifyiq/playbooks/README.md) to setup the infrastructure and start the services